glacambre/nwin/README.md

 # Nwin

-This is an experimental Neovim UI that creates a new OS window for each Neovim window.
+This is an experimental Neovim UI that creates a new OS window for each Neovim window, all backed by the same neovim server.
 This enables performing window management using i3/sway's regular window-management features.

 ## Why use this